wayne2000/GFHart/GFHartR3/readme.txt

 Set stack 160->200 - It worked => CCS doen't check stack.
 Need to estimate and test

 === Test with small Modem Board
+This
+- Tx and Rx interrupts always enabled
-- Add LoopBack enable() disable() isEnabled()
+- Add LoopBack enable() disable() isEnabled() handlers
-- Return Functions to inline
+- Loopback is enabled before txsbuf is loaded (this makes Rx listen to all Txmited bytes)
+- bHalfDuplex -> bHwFlowControl changed names
-- Need to re-enable timer function and create a HW/SW timer
+- TODO: Create a HW/SW timer